1st SS Special Regiment Waräger: Regiment

 The unit was known as Sonderkommando K or SS Jäger Bataillon and was once again involved in counter-insurgency operations against Slovenian partisans in the area of Upper Carniola.
 In November 1944, the unit was relocated to Ljubljana, where the unit was enlarged with the transfer of Soviet prisoners of war and in February 1945, the unit was renamed into the SS-Sonder-Regiment I 'Waräger'.
-At first, the newly formed regiment has only five companies (in two battalions) with around 500 men altogether.
+At first, the newly formed regiment had only five companies (in two battalions) with around 500 men altogether.
 In February 1945, a part of the regiment was sent to Suha krajina region, to secure positions along the Krka river around the town of Žužemberk.

-Regiment held their positions against several partisan attacks until late April 1945, when a general German retreat started from the Slovenian territory.
+The regiment held their positions against several partisan attacks until late April 1945, when a general German retreat started from the Slovenian territory.
 During this time, the regiment was formally transferred fully under the Russian Liberation Army's group under Anton Vasilyevich Turkul, but was in reality still under full German control.
-While retreating, some regimental personnel were captured by Yugoslav partisans, majority managed to reach Western Allied forces in Italy and Austria.
-Some of the British-captured regimental men were then transferred to the Red Army (Operation Keelhaul), while others (non-Soviet citizens) were allowed to remain in Europe or emigrate to South America.
+While retreating, some regimental personnel were captured by Yugoslav partisans, though the majority managed to reach Western Allied forces in Italy and Austria.
+Some of the British-captured regimental men were then repatriated to the Soviet Union, while others (non-Soviet citizens) were allowed to remain in Europe or emigrate to South America.